COVID-19 transmission map: Only 12 states aren’t at the CDC’s highest threat level

 - Vermont

-Washington, D.C. is also in the “substantial” category.
-And when it comes to including all U.S. territories and states, only three made the most desirable category—the “low” one, which means levels of community transmission are between 0 and 9.99 per 100,000 people.
-Those territories include the Northern Mariana Islands, Palau, and the Republic of Marshall Islands.
+Three U.S. territories made the most desirable category (“low”), which means levels of community transmission are between 0 and 9.99 per 100,000 people.
+They are the Northern Mariana Islands, Palau, and the Republic of Marshall Islands.

-As for what needs to be done to get these “high” and “substantial” states into the same category as the Northern Mariana Islands, Palau, and the Marshall Islands?
-Keep social distancing, keep wearing masks, and get fully vaccinated.